isabella232/TenPillarsK8s/README.md

 ## Build process

-There are three build scripts in the `scripts` directory: `buildk8s-sh`, `build-k8skdp.sh`, and `build-k8spdf.sh`.
+There are three build scripts in the `scripts` directory: `buildk8s-sh` and `build-k8skdp.sh`.
 Each script has an associated Jekyll config file.

 `buildk8s-sh` is used to build the epub distributed though GitHub and Kindle.

 `build-k8skdp.sh` is used to build the epub that can be used as the basis for the print book.
 It resizes the images so they print correctly.

-`build-k8spdf.sh` is used to build the epub that is converted to a PDF.
-It uses slightly different images for the cover page.